jcwren/3dprinting/PIDP8l_Brackets/README.md

 Printed with 10% gyroid infill in PETG.
 Screw holes are sized for M3 sheet metal or machine screws.
 I used black PETG, which is less visible.
 A dark gray may be more period correct.

+URL to the build instructions for the version I have: https://obsolescence.wixsite.com/obsolescence/copy-of-2016-pidp-8-building-instru